 To protect your face from the direct cold winds that winter hiking entails, it’s also essential to bring a neck gaiter.
 This is one of the most crucial yet cheap gear ideas for hiking.

 Since you’ll want to wear it for most of the hike (which means you’ll probably wear it for hours), you should buy one that’s made of comfortable material.
 Check the Achiou Neck Gaiter Face Mask made of breathable and moisture-wicking fabric.
-If you want even further protection, check this one with full face coverage!
+Or this one with full face coverage.

 3. Thermal Underwear or Base Layer

 Layering is SO important when it comes to winter hiking.
 That’s what you have to keep in mind when preparing your gear list.
 Layer everything, just not to the point that you’re too wrapped up you can’t move easily anymore.